CLOVIS-AI/Decouple/polymorphism/README.md

 Design components expose a behavior API that multiple design systems can implement in any way they want.
 When invoked, the caller selects one of the existing design systems (or creates their own).

 To do this, they are declared in two parts:

-- a low-level specification, in the form of an interface that implements [PolymorphicComponent][opensavvy.decouple.core.PolymorphicComponent],
+- a low-level specification, in the form of an interface that implements [PolymorphicComponent][opensavvy.decouple.polymorphism.PolymorphicComponent],
 - a high-level helper, in the form of a top-level function, that implements common behavior for all design systems.

 For example, here's a simple example of what a button could look like: